jzahorec/twitch-polls/README.md

 5. Take this new live URL (it should have a random 3-word string in it) and use it in your streaming software (OBS etc.) as the URL for a browser source.
 6. Make sure you follow the instructions under [Integration into OBS](#integration-into-obs) below on how to use that URL.

+### Where do I start with changes to the code?

+**Be aware** that anything inside the `build` folder is automatically generated code that shouldn't be edited.

+- `style.css`: If you want to make some design changes the top level `style.css` file is the right place.
+- `src/main.js`: If you want to dive into the code and make some changes to the logic of the polls `src/main.js` is the starting point.

 ## Integration into OBS

 This guide describes OBS, but it should work almost identical in other streaming software.